Sojisoyoye/modish-inventory/README.md

 # modish-inventory

+:**TODO**
-Create history to show sales date change in stock and all validate that sale quantity can not be zero validate that negative value can not be entered for create sale and product validate that negative value can not be entered for update product
+1. *Create history to show sales date change in stock and all.*
+2. *Validate that sale quantity can not be zero.*
+3. *Validate that negative value can not be entered for create sale and product.*
+4. *Validate that negative value can not be entered for update product.*

 ## User